Path to Resilience

 - A PDF of the Path to Resilience Photo Book

-Note: Participants will need to purchase The Whole-Brain Child book (or audiobook), by Daniel Siegel and Tina Payne Bryson, in order to participate in the parent and educator component of this training.
+Note: Participants will need to purchase The Whole-Brain Child book (or audiobook), by Daniel Siegel and Tina Payne Bryson, in order to participate in the optional parent and educator component of this training.

 Are there any prerequisites for this training?